Losing A Loved One

 Fortunately, whatever type of grief you’re experiencing, no matter how intense, there are healthy coping mechanisms to cope with the loss of a loved one.

 Seek Support - Often times when we lose a loved one we want to isolate ourselves from other people in our life.
 However, when healing from the loss of a loved one, it can be beneficial to lean on people around you.
 Making plans with family and friends to keep you busy and occupied will allow you to distract yourself temporarily from intense emotions.

 Engage in Self-Care and/or Hobbies - It’s important to take care of yourself when experiencing the intense emotions associated with the loss of a loved one.
 Engaging in self-care activities or a hobby such as outdoor activities, getting your nails done, reading, painting, journaling, spending time outdoors, etc. Anything that helps you relax and lifts your mood is a great way to manage the pain.

 Celebrate - It can be helpful to celebrate the loved one’s life.
 Create a memoir book, share happy stories about them, talk about them with love and joy.

-Learn About Your Grief Triggers - Birthdays, holidays, and anniversaries can often trigger intense feelings of loss.
+Learn About Your Factors That Intensify Feelings of Grief - Birthdays, holidays, and anniversaries can often intensify feelings of loss.
 Plan events during these times, such as making plans with friends and family, taking a trip, engaging in hobbies and self-care activities, and more.
 Just keeping yourself busy can help you get through these difficult periods.